 It’s an “Investment”

-Some people believe that if you purchase something that has some noble purpose, it’s considered an “investment.”
+Some people believe that purchasing something with a noble purpose is considered an “investment.”
 Examples of this would be a computer for school or a car for getting to work.

-And while few would deny that these are good things, to elevate it to the status of “investment” is a weak attempt to justify the cost.
+While few would deny that these are good things, elevating them to the status of “investment” is a weak attempt to justify the cost.
 Investments are always prudent and don’t need justification.

 These are tools, and like all tools, they need justification.
-Investments need no explanation because they have a clear expectation of growing in value.
+Investments need no explanation because they clearly expect to grow in value.

-Planning comes a lot easier if you have a solid budget that you know you can adhere to or one that you’re already following.
+Planning comes a lot easier if you have a solid budget you know you can adhere to or one you already follow.
 With a reasonable budget, you know how much you’re saving and what your cash flow is each month.

 If you don’t have the cash on hand for the large purchase, you’re going to have to do some forecasting.
 Going into credit card debt or taking out a massive loan to get something bigger, shinier, or cooler is not a good plan.

-There are a lot of caveats and exceptions in most 0% APR offers, and being late on a payment or carrying a balance after the 0% period is over could be quite painful.
+Most 0% APR offers contain many caveats and exceptions, and being late on a payment or carrying a balance after the 0% period is over could be quite painful.

 Read and understand the fine print.